emberjs/website/source/guides/getting-started/show-only-complete-todos.md

 The model data for this route is the collection of todos whose `isCompleted` property is `true`.
 When a todo's `isCompleted` property changes this collection will automatically update to add or remove the todo appropriately.

 Normally transitioning into a new route changes the template rendered into the parent `{{outlet}}`, but in this case we'd like to reuse the existing `todos/index` template.
-We can can accomplish this by implementing the `renderTemplate` method and calling `render` ourselves with the specific template and controller options.
+We can accomplish this by implementing the `renderTemplate` method and calling `render` ourselves with the specific template and controller options.

 Reload your web browser to ensure that there are no errors and the behavior described above occurs.